DantasB/assignment-corrector/README.md

 ### `answer-location`

-**Required** The url of the zip answers files and your inputs.
+**Required** The url of the zip answers and your inputs.
 The url must be located in a secret called `ANSWERLOCATION`.
 The structure of the zip file has to be the following:

 ```
 question_1/
-    ├─── answer.py
+    ├─── answer.txt
     └─── input.txt
 question_2/
-    ├─── answer.py
+    ├─── answer.txt
     └─── input.txt
 question_3/
-    ├─── answer.py
+    ├─── answer.txt
     └─── input.txt
 ```
-Note that the file format has to be the same as the programming language format.
-For example, if you are using python, the file format has to be `.py`.

 ## Outputs